MicrosoftDocs/bot-docs/articles/provision-and-publish-a-bot.md

 Before you can deploy your bot, you create (or _provision_) the Azure resources it will need.
 For some of the steps, you can use an existing resource or create a new one.

-You may find it helpful to decide ahead of time on the names of the new resources you will create and the names of the existing resources you will use.
+You may find it helpful to decide ahead of time on the names of the new resources you'll create and the names of the existing resources you'll use.
 Your bot will use these types of resources.

 - The Azure subscription that you'll use to provision, publish, and manage the bot